RobHolme/vscode-hl7tools/README.md

 * Mac / Linux: `$HOME/.vscode/extensions`

 ## Issues / Feature requests
 You can submit your issues and feature requests on the GitHub [issues page](https://github.com/RobHolme/vscode-hl7tools/issues).
+Test files, or detailed descriptions that can be used to reproduce the issue are appreciated.

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax
 * the HL7 segment descriptions (segment.js) was extracted from http://github.com/fernandojsg/hl7-dictionary.
-To reduce disk footprint only the segment and field definitions were used.
+To reduce disk footprint only the segment and field definitions are included with this extension.
 * Thanks to https://github.com/sherwanikhans for assistance on the 'Add Linebreak To Segments' command.